Ultan-Kearns/ZTM-Tensorflow-Developer-Certificate/README.md

 # ZTM-Tensorflow-Developer-Certificate

+## Certification for Tensorflow has ended but still plan on finishing the course

 Udemy course here https://www.udemy.com/course/tensorflow-developer-certificate-machine-learning-zero-to-mastery

 Overall a great course for anyone interested in AI / ML!

 Unfortunately Google has shut down the Tensorflow Certification, I hope they'll create an alternative certification soon.
-Although Google has decided to end the certification the information provided in this course is still valuable as it discusses the fundamental theory of AI and the skills are transferable.
+Although Google has decided to end the certification the information provided in this course is still valuable as it discusses the fundamental theories of AI and the skills are transferable.